dominik-pichler/Review_me_if_you_can/README.md

 While each DB provided individual advantages and disadvantages, Neo4j was convincing for this project, mainly due to it's great support for graph data structure, Cypher's amazing syntax, the efficient querying and the docker support, leading to great flexibility, solid performance, and eas of use that was really appealing.
 The opportunity to add Neo4j in a docker container to the existing technical infrastructure in AWS (leveraging EC2) underlines the flexibility and scalability of this technology.

+In addition and out of curiosity (in Vadalog/Datalog), a **cozoDB** has also been setup (can be found in `DataLogMe`) and tested.
+Due to time constraints for further experiments, I nonetheless stuck to Neo4j and Cypher.